axelabels/MetaCMAB/README.md

-This repository contains code for our paper "Collective Decision-Making as a Contextual Multi-armed Bandit Problem", as published at ICML 2019.
+This repository contains code for our paper "Collective Decision-Making as a Contextual Multi-armed Bandit Problem".
 If you use this code in your own research, please cite this paper:

 ```
 @inproceedings{abels2020collective,